spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/retrieving-marketplace-orders.md

 ## Installation

-For detailed information on the modules that provide the API functionality and related installation instructions, see [**Glue API: Order Management feature integration**](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/glue-api-order-management-feature-integration.html)
+For detailed information about the modules that provide the API functionality and related installation instructions, see [**Glue API: Order Management feature integration**](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/glue-api-order-management-feature-integration.html)

 ## Retrieve all orders